jonescompneurolab/hnn-core/doc/contributing.md

 ["rebasing"](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History) can be thought of as *editing previous, existing commits* in order to make two different branches compatible.
-We do **not** recommend using merging or "merge commits" to bring changes from `master` into your feature branch, since using "merge commits" makes the git history *significantly* more difficult to manage and rebase for us!
+We do **not** recommend using merging or "merge commits" to bring changes from `main` into your feature branch, since using "merge commits" makes the git history *significantly* more difficult to manage and rebase for us!
 (Note that "*merge conflicts*" and "*merge commits*" are very different things.)